 (3) Radius <0.
-There is no arc transition at the turn, this speed will not be continuous between this and next motion, as shown in the figure below, speed will decelerate to 0 at point B before moving to C.
+There is no arc transition at the turn, this speed

 Note: Radius <0 cannot realize continuous motion.
 If you need to plan a continuous motion of the robotic arm, please make sure Radius>0.

 Wait = false

 The wait in the "move joint" command indicates whether it is necessary to wait for the execution of this command before sending the next command.